-If Shani-Simha yuti Rahu, can be extremely self-justifying and irregular.
+If Shani-Simha yuti Rahu, one's speech and actions may be extremely (Rahu extremes) self-justifying and irregular.

 Shani-Simha craves recognition for individual achievements, but whatever one can accomplish it is never enough to please the audience.

-Desperately needs admiration and praise, yet tends to subvert the performance so that the applause comes mixed with strictures of institutional governance and rule of law.
+Often denied admiration and praise.
+Tends to subvert the performance so that the applause comes mixed with strictures of institutional governance and rule of law.

 Politics, gaming, children, and creative entertainment are domains of responsibility and duty.
 One cannot be a self-centered theatrical diva but rather one must soberly, socially, regulate the divas.

 Shani-Simha enforces a profound discipline in the creative expression.
-One may proceed in theatrical-political matters slowly, carefully, and only after proving (Shani) mastery of the required intelligence (Simha).
+One may proceed in theatrical-political matters slowly, carefully, and only after proving (Shani) mastery of the formally expected and socially permitted expressions of individual intelligence (Simha).

 However, angular Shani tends toward deep discipline rather than personal oppression, even in Simha

 Aside from matters of inequity and stunted growth in relationships, it is generally likely that the extremely stubborn Shani-Simha types will in the end get exactly what they want.